MuhammadKhoshnaw/BasicMVIApp/README.md

 ## DB

-The DB module is also an Android module that is heavenly depending on the android framework to cash data locally.
+The DB module is also an Android module that is heavenly depending on the android framework to cache data locally.
 This module is using the Room library to perform its actions. and also we need to make this module as dumb as possible.
 It just needs to do what is the repository is asking it to do.